 A church has stood here since 1115, at the centre of a cluster of buildings, including the manor house, guild house and rectory, all still surviving.
 Listed grade 1, the church helps tell a country’s story through the eyes of a single village – through its courtiers, soldiers, statesmen, politicians or priests whose lives appear on memorials or through its changing architecture, brasses, carvings, effigies and windows.

 The Dole Table – one of only 3 left in the UK

-Note in the churchyard in front of the porch is a large stone table which was used once a year to distribute money to the needy of the village.
+Note that in the churchyard, in front of the porch, is a large stone table known as a dole table, which was used once a year to distribute money to the needy of the village.
 Also note, for more notorious reasons, the grave of Richard Sax under a yew tree near the bottom of some steps as you enter the churchyard under the arch.
 Mr Sax was a farmer who was brutally murdered in 1813 following an argument with a farm labourer who worked on the estate of Baden-Powell (the founder of the world scout movement).

 Detailed information on the interior of the church is to be found in a booklet entitled ‘Penshurst Church and Village’, available for purchase when visiting the church.